-Given the nature and breadth of these events, the associated losses have affected an unusually large number of regions, and, accordingly, insureds, reinsurance lines and reinsurers.
+Given the nature and breadth of these events, the associated losses affected an unusually large number of regions, and, accordingly, insureds, reinsurance lines and reinsurers.
 In addition, the ultimate scale of the losses, loss estimation, length of payout periods, social inflation risk and other factors continue to be uncertain for these loss events, both for the individual events and in the aggregate.
-In addition, in 2018 the insurance industry experienced significant ongoing adverse development on the 2017 Large Loss Events, most notably Hurricane Irma.
-We estimate that, by itself, the industry's 2018 adverse development on Hurricane Irma would have been one of the largest events of 2018 on an insured loss basis.
-We believe that this adverse development arose from underestimations of exposure and incurred loss; aggressive litigation and adjustment practices, particularly but not limited to in the state of Florida; other elevated loss adjustment expenses; and other factors.
-We believe that revised views of risk as a result of this experience may contribute favorably to market conditions in future periods, although there can be no assurance that this will occur.
+Moreover, we believe a large number of our clients and competitors have been impacted by significant ongoing adverse development on these large events; in particular, we estimate that, by itself, the industry's reported 2019 adverse development on Typhoon Jebi would constitute the largest insured industry loss event of 2019 to date, just as the reported 2018 adverse development on Hurricane Irma would have been one of the largest insured loss events of 2018.
+We believe that this adverse development practices, particularly but not limited to in the state of Florida; other elevated loss adjustment expenses; and other factors.
+We currently estimate that Typhoon Faxai will approach a \$10 billion industry event and currently estimate likely industry-wide insured losses arising from Typhoon Hagibis at approximately \$15 billion, subject in each case to significant uncertainty.
+In total, during the past two years, ten tropical cyclones have made landfall in Japan, giving rise to more than \$50 billion of currently estimated insured losses.

+We believe that revised views of risk as a result of this experience, both in respect of the Japanese and U.S. markets and perils, and the potential diminishment of capacity or risk appetite from the insurance-linked securities market, may contribute favorably to market conditions in future periods, although there can be no assurance that these developments will occur or be sustained.